mschon/csharp/concepts/nullability/introduction.md

 nullableValueType = null;   // Valid as type is nullable
 ```

-Accessing a member of a variable which value is `null` will compile fine, but result in a `NullReferenceException` being thrown at runtime:
+Accessing a member of a variable whose value is `null` will compile fine but will result in a `NullReferenceException` being thrown at runtime:

 ```csharp
 string sentence = null;